 Homeowners often ask me if they need to do anything to prepare for the home inspection.
 I usually inform them to clean up and gather any information they have on the property.

-However, if you want to get the most value out of your home, there is a home appraisal checklist to follow.
+However, if you want to get the most value out of your home, I created a home appraisal checklist that you can follow.

-While most of these are not required (Except for the installation section), they all can help to boost your home’s value on an appraisal.
+While most of these are not required (Except for the installation section), they can all help to boost your home value on an appraisal.